 On the way to Ghorepani, you will pass through many villages like Tikhedhunga, Ulleri, and Banthanti through oak and rhododendron forests.
-It takes around 6-7 hours to reach Ghorepani, and there are many stone steps on the way.
+After a 6-7 hours hike, you will reach Ghorepani, and there are many stone steps on the way.

 Day 4: Ghorepani to Poonhill and back to Ghandruk

 It might take around 45 minutes to one hour to reach Poonhill, and you can see the spectacular sunrise view from around 5:15 am to 6 am.
-Tea and coffee are available at Poonhill.
+There is a small shop for tea and coffee at Poonhill.

 You will see the spectacular view of Mt Annapurna South, Macchapurchre, Tuckuche, and Dhaulagiri.